Huge sea creature puts on an ‘unreal’ show for fishermen in Australia. ‘Most amazing’

 “All of a sudden, it just breached so high, it was so big, it was like it was in slow motion,” Smith told the news outlet.
 “We’re in this … small boat.
 I’m like, alright, that’s it.
 The boat’s going down because … there was this huge wave just come off it.”

-Smith shared a video of the encounter on Facebook.
+Smith shared a video of the encounter in an Aug.
+24 Facebook post.
 The massive humpback whale can be seen jumping into the air, sending an enormous wave toward the fishermen and their boat.

 In the background, Smith and his friend are heard screaming and laughing.